-The governance framework is based upon the concept of 3 internal lines of defence against risk.
-This concept aims to ensure that accountability for the management of risk is pushed "towards the coal-face" to ensure that it is embedded in day-to-day management, but the boundaries between lines of defence should not be considered rigid.
+The governance framework is based upon the concept of three internal lines of defence against risk.
+This concept aims to ensure that accountability for the management of risk is embedded in day-to-day management.

 The First Line of Defence